ros-ai/ros2_llm_if/README.md

 You will have to press a key to execute the resulting calls step by step.

+Another prompt example is `Remove turtle1 and spawn a new turtle named peter at (3,3).
+Move the new turtle to (5,5)`.
+Try yourself!

 ## Notes

 This repository is just a proof of concept and it is rather slow.
 It, however, demonstrates how such a system could work more broadly across ROS.